abhijeet-godspeed/notes/QA-Engineer-v3/QA-Coder.md

   - For async handlers, use async/await and handle promise rejections as per the strategy.
   - **Do not** add any logic, assumptions, or test cases not specified in the strategy.
   - **Do not** modify the function source code to make tests pass.
+  - **Do not** mock any unneccesary dependencies that are not required in the function.
   - Add clear comments in the code explaining what each line does.
   - Remove any default failing test case and implement only the test cases specified in the strategy.